wet-boew/wet-boew-api-standards/README.md

 For the remainder of this document code, arguments and other undefiend technical statements will be `code fenced` as to be easily distinguishable from standard text.

 Arguments text will be used as follows:
-* Arguments stated in the url will be followed by an the equals sign '=' as `argument=`
+* Arguments stated in the URL will be followed by an the equals sign '=' as `argument=`
 * Arguments stated as a header will be followed by a colon ':' as `argument:`

 ## Standards